flectra-hq/documentation-user/livechat/livechat.rst

 Chat in live with website visitors
 ==================================

-With Odoo Live Chat, you can establish a direct contact with your website visitors.
+With Flectra Live Chat, you can establish a direct contact with your website visitors.
 A simple dialog box will be available on their screen and will allow them to get in touch with one of your sales representatives.
 This way, you can easily turn prospects into potential